OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

     poetry install
     ```

-> When installing the dependencies this way, using poetry, we ensure that dependencies are being installed in editable mode, which is the most straightforward way to develop on top of the SDK.
+> When installing the dependencies using poetry we ensure that dependencies are being installed in editable mode, which is the most straightforward way to develop on top of the SDK.

 <details>
 <summary>Install all dependencies in editable mode at once</summary>